Al-Ma'mun: After arrival in Baghdad

 The rebel forces in Baghdad splintered and wavered in opposition to al-Ma'mun.
 According to scholar and historian al-Tabari (839–923 CE), al-Ma'mun entered Baghdad on 11 August 819.
 He wore green and had others do so.
 Informed that compliance with this command might arouse popular opposition to the colour, on 18 August he reverted to traditional Abbasid black.
 While Baghdad became peaceful, there were disturbances elsewhere.
-In AH 210 (825–826 CE) Abdullah ibn Tahir al-Khurasani secured Egypt for al-Ma'mun, freeing Alexandria from Andalusians and quelling unrest.
+In AH 210 (825–826 CE) Abdallah ibn Tahir al-Khurasani secured Egypt for al-Ma'mun, freeing Alexandria from Andalusians and quelling unrest.
 The Andalusians moved to Crete, where al-Tabari records their descendants were still living in his day (see Emirate of Crete).
 Abdallah returned to Baghdad in 211 Hijri (826–827 CE), bringing the defeated rebels with him.

 Also, in 210 Hijri (825–826 CE), there was an uprising in Qum, sparked by complaints about taxes.
 After it was quashed, the tax assessment was set significantly higher.
 In 212 Hijri (827–828 CE), there was an uprising in Yemen.
 In 214 (829–30 CE), Abu al-Razi, who had captured one Yemeni rebel, was killed by another.
 Egypt continued to be unquiet.
 Sindh was rebellious.
 In 216 (831–832 CE), Ghassan ibn 'Abbad subdued it.
 An ongoing problem for al-Ma'mun was the uprising headed by Babak Khorramdin.
 In 214 Babak routed a Caliphate army, killing its commander Muhammad ibn Humayd.